iobroker-community-adapters/ioBroker.wolf-smartset/README.md

 The Wolf Smartset server is Client IP address aware.
 This means, it associates some application state information with the public IP address of the client application.
 So, if you configured `Do Expert Login` and the adapter's public IP changes (e.g. after a router reload), the adapter will have to re-authenticate to the Wolf Smartset server in order to enable the Expert mode again.
 Since the adapter will do a re-authentication only every hour, it may take up to __one hour until the adapter is in Expert mode again__.

 If this is too long for you, you can check
-- `Enable Public IP Checking`: In this case, the adapter will check your public IP address via [ipify.org](https:ipify.org) __every 4th Short Poll Cycle__ and will trigger re-authentication on change.
+- `Enable Public IP Checking`: In this case, the adapter will check your public IP address via [ipify.org](https://ipify.org) __every 4th Short Poll Cycle__ and will trigger re-authentication on change.
 That way, the adapter will be back in Expert mode __the latest after 4 Short Poll Cycles__.

 #### API Profiling

-API Profiling allows you to track the Wolf Smartset API usage of the adapter.
-It will update the following objects in the adapter instance object tree for each poll request:
+API Profiling allows you to track the Wolf Smartset API usage of the adapter. if you
+- `Enable API Profiling`, the adaptert will update the following objects in the __adapter instance object tree__ for each poll request:
 	- info_api
 		- poll_req_bundle_id: the BundleId used in the poll request
 		- poll_req_num_params: the number of parameters requested by the adapter
 		- poll_resp_num_params: the number of parameters returned from the server
 		- poll_resp_num_params: the number of parameters values returned from the server (returned parameters may or may not have an associated value)

 ## Changelog
 <!--